 At LoftZone, we have designed our StoreFloor boarding system which is the strongest raised system available!
 LoftZone StoreFloor can hold up to an impressive 500kg per square meter due to its Tri- and Uni-Supports made from extremely strong engineering-grade recycled plastic, making it much stronger than the joists of a typical loft.
-That’s over 10X the amount that is recommended on a regular boarding structure!
+And our StoreFloor Compact is made from the same strong plastic.

 Most people like to board their entire loft, but you don’t have to.
 Our StoreFloor is modular so you can start and then build more later when your storage requirements go up.
 We are flexible and we build to your preferences – so it’s always your choice.

 Our StoreFloor is exactly what it sounds like: an area of storage right at your feet!

 Please remember, placing things on top of insulation will squash it and halve its effectiveness – leading to areas of the house being poorly insulated and risking damp, too.
 You can save a large sum of money if you invest in good insulation and our StoreFloor raises your loft floor above it so that this incident will never happen.

 Take a look at one of our other blogs, ‘The Dos and Don’ts Of Boarding Over Loft Insulation’ to find out more.

 All lofts are different, you know yours better than anyone.

 If you have any questions or are unsure where your property falls under our standards, contact us anytime!
 We are always happy to advise you.
 Give us a call on 01483 600 304, or drop us a message at firstname.lastname@example.org.